yihangYH/INFO30005-assignment/README.md

   <img src="README_res/patient-homepage.jpeg"  width="600" >
 </p>

 In patient side, the function leaderboard and achievement which has been circled in red, we have designed it in deliverable 1 but not required in deliverable 2, we have not implemented it yet.
+And the function of edit bio(the pan icon circled in red) has not been implemented yet.

 If click on the data which have been circled in red, patient should be able to look at the past data.
 It is not required in deliverable 2, so we have not implemented it yet.